kevinn03/nba_api/README.md

 ## About

-Api server providing endpoints that allow for:
+Api  providing endpoints that allow for:

 - Getting latest nba news articles from sports sites espn, slam, yahoo, bleacher report and nba
 - Getting latest nba news articles by sports sites